 - Clean and disinfect commonly used surfaces

-- Wear a face covering over your mouth and nose when out in public
+- Wear a face covering over your mouth and nose when out in public (optional, based on current guidelines)

 - Cover coughs and sneezes with a tissue, discard the tissue and then wash your hands